 1. What are you looking for from your orthotics?

 In our clinical experience, custom foot orthotics will generally provide the most effective symptom relief due to their ability to closely hug the arches of your feet.
 If you are looking for significant reduction of pain or if you have a condition whereby your feet require considerable support, custom foot orthotics will probably be the best option.
-However if your symptoms are mild, and you don’t have a unique foot type, then you might like to opt for a CFA or heat-mouldable orthotic.
+However if your symptoms are mild, and you don’t have a unique foot type, then you might like to opt for semi-custom CFA orthotics.

 2. What is your foot type?

 If you have a unique foot type, such as a very flat foot, high-arched feet, wide or narrow feet, then you will probably find that custom orthotics are the only good option to provide adequate support for your feet.
-Although lower cost CFA and Heat Mouldable orthotics are slightly customised to suit your feet, they do not offer the most accurate and reliable method of improving foot function, and are rarely adequate for unique foot types.
+Although lower cost, semi-custom CFA orthotics are slightly customised to suit your feet, they do not offer the most accurate and reliable method of improving foot function, and are rarely adequate for unique foot types.

 3. When will you want to wear your orthotics?